tavitas/informdocs/docs/irt/obligations.md

 ## 1. Create an Obligation

-Click on the Create New Reporting Obligation button.
+Click on the Create New Reporting Obligation button (B).
 Obligations only have 2 fields.

 - 1. **Title** Name of Reporting Obligation (e.g. State of the Environment, National Biodiversity Strategic Plan etc).
 This field is mandatory
-- 2. **Sumamry** any general and introductory information regarding the Reporting Obligation.
+- 2. **Summary** any general and introductory information regarding the Reporting Obligation.
 This field is not mandatory but it is highly recommended to supply this information.
 You can also add images as required.

 <img alt="Create Obligation" src={useBaseUrl('img/irt/manage-obligation-3.png')} />